Codemonkk/Codemonkk/README.md

 - 👋 Hi, I’m @Codemonkk
 - 👀 I’m interested in making games🎮 apps📱 and websites👨‍💻
-- 🌱 I’m currently learning all these skills
+- 🌱 I’m currently learning python and uploading my journey here!
 - 📫 How to reach me ... https://www.linkedin.com/in/utkarshkashyap7/

 <!---